Can You Get A Credit Card With Bad Credit?

 Become An Authorized User (Additional Cardholder)

 Becoming an authorized user or additional cardholder on someone else’s credit card allows you to spend on credit without having to get approved for a card on your own merit.
 While you’ll have your own card, the account will still be in the primary cardholder’s name.
-That means the primary account holder will still be responsible for making credit card payments.
+That means the primary account holder will be responsible for making credit card payments.

 As a courtesy, you should use the card responsibly and consider covering the payments you make on the account to help with bill payments.